 Each group can be assigned a unique name.
 These names would typically reflect how the specific groups are going to be utilized.
-Names such as Camera PL, Lighting Intercom, or Engineering would be typically used in broadcast-oriented intercom applications.
+Names such as Camera PL, Lighting, Pyro, or Engineering would be typically used in broadcast-or live-event-oriented intercom applications.
 The configured names are automatically used by the Model 5422's Dante Interface, providing clarity when routing Dante channels using applications such as Dante Controller.
-Each group name can be a combination of up to 28 alpha or numeric characters.
+Each group name can be a combination of up to 13 alpha or numeric characters.
 Channel numbers are automatically appended to the entered names to provide identification of the specific channels within the Dante environment.
 A name of up to 13 additional characters can also be added to each specific channel, providing further details about an application.

 Group Operating Modes

 While the primary application for the Model 5422 is to create party-line (PL) intercom circuits, each group can be independently configured from among seven operating modes: Party-Line w/Auto Mix, Party-Line, Summing Bus w/Auto Mix, Summing Bus, IFB, Audio Switching, and Pass-Thru.

-Party-Line: When a group is set for party-line operation the Model 5422's audio processing circuitry creates a series of unique "mix-minus" outputs, one for each channel in the group.
+When a group is set for Party-Line operation the Model 5422's audio processing circuitry creates a series of independent "mix-minus" outputs, one for each channel in the group.
 These specialized outputs allow each intercom user assigned to that specific group (a "party-line") to hear all members of that group except for themselves.
-(Thus comes the term "mix-minus" or a mix of all source but themselves.)
+(This is the origin of the term mix-minus and indicates a mix of all sources but themselves.)
 By each user receiving a mix-minus signal precise control of each user's sidetone audio level and overall audio quality can be maintained.
 The Auto Mix function can be enabled for use with the Party-Line mode and will offer Model 5422 users with a level of audio performance that is unique among intercom applications.

-IFB: The IFB mode is specifically included for productions that utilize the Remote Integration (REMI) model where production personnel are located physically apart from on-air talent.
+The IFB mode is specifically included for productions that utilize the Remote Integration (REMI) or At-Home model where production personnel are located physically apart from on-air talent.
 "Interruptible foldback" (IFB) talent cue signals, each typically created from a program audio source and a voice-only interrupt source, are critical for supporting the needs of on-air personnel.
 Creating these in a REMI environment can be challenging.
-However, with the Model 5422 IFB becomes a simple matter.
+However, by utilizing the Model 5422's IFB capability this can become a simple matter.
 Each IFB function uses two Dante input channels (program audio and interrupt audio) and two Dante output channels (program with interrupt and program-only).
 Configuration choices allow the presence of interrupt audio to be recognized by voice-detect (VOX) or tone-detect (TOX) algorithms.
 Each will allow creation of excellent talent cueing "feeds."
-However, TOX provides a unique operating scenario where an 18 kHz (nominal) tone, combined with interrupt audio, can quickly and reliably activate and deactivate an IFB function.
-In this way an IFB-active signal provided by way of a proprietary data link isn't required for fully "pro" IFB signals to be created.
+However, TOX provides a unique operating scenario where an 18 kHz (nominal) tone, combined with interrupt audio, can reliably activate and deactivate an IFB function.
+In this way, an IFB-active signal provided by way of a proprietary data link isn't required for fully "pro" IFB signals to be created.
 During interrupt activity the program audio can be attenuated (or fully muted) following a configurable parameter.
 A Model 5422 can have as few as two independent IFB functions by selecting a 4-channel group.
 Selecting a 32-channel group can provide 16 independent IFB functions.
 As such, using a Model 5422-02 allows the creation of up to 32 independent IFB functions.

-Pass-Thru: Each group can be independently selected to run in a special mode called pass-thru.
-This implements an audio function that routes each Dante input (receiver) channel directly to its associated Dante output (transmitter) channel.
-This simple but important function will allow any Dante signal to utilize the Model 5422's capability to support up to 32 Dante flows.
+Each group can be independently selected to run in a special mode called Pass-Thru.
+This implements an audio function that routes each Dante receiver (input) channel directly to an associated Dante transmitter (output) channel.
+This simple but sophisticated function will allow any Dante signal to utilize the Model 5422's capability to support up to 32 Dante flows.
 This can be useful as a "flow expander" when used in an application that includes Dante-compatible products that utilize Audinate's Ultimo™ integrated circuit.
 (Many products from Studio Technologies use Ultimo.)
-While an excellent cost-effective means of implementing Dante, Ultimo has several limitations.
+While an excellent cost-effective means of implementing Dante, using Ultimo has several limitations.
 The first is its ability to support only two transmitter and two receiver flows.
-Routing Dante signals through pass-thru channels on a Model 5422 group can facilitate integration with applications that require additional flows.
-The second limitation is that Ultmo does not provide AES67 support.
-By routing Ultimo transmitter channels through a Model 5422 group configured for pass-thru AES67 compliance can be achieved.
+Routing Dante signals through Model 5422 pass-thru channels can facilitate integration with applications that require additional flows.

-The nominal level of each Dante input (receiver) channel and Dante output (transmitter) channel can be individually adjusted.
+The nominal level of each Dante receiver (input) channel and Dante transmitter (output) channel can be individually adjusted.
 This would apply to the 32 channels associated with the Model 5422-01 and the 64 channels with the Model 5422-02.
-The adjustment range is ±12 dB in 1-dB steps.
+The adjustment range is ±20 dB in 1-dB steps.
 This capability can be useful when using a Model 5422 to interface various pieces of equipment that may have different internal operating levels.

 Overall Networking Capability

-Using the Dante Controller application program, the Model 5422's two Gigabit Ethernet ports can be selected to operate in one of three modes: switched, redundant or split.
-In the switched mode a single Ethernet connection can be used for Dante audio transport and to access the Model 5422's configuration web pages.
+Using the Dante Controller application program, the Model 5422's two Gigabit Ethernet ports can be selected to operate in one of three modes: Switched, Redundant or Primary Dante/Secondary Management.
+In the Switched mode a single Ethernet connection can be used for Dante audio transport and to access the Model 5422's configuration menu web pages.
 The second Model 5422 Ethernet port can be used to interface with another piece of network equipment.
-In the redundant mode two independent Ethernet connections can be used to implement Dante's redundant network capability.
-In this mode the Model 5422's primary Ethernet port will provide access to the management web pages.
-In the split mode, called Pri Dante/Sec Mgmt, the Model 5422's primary Ethernet port will be used by the network associated with Dante while the secondary Ethernet port will be used to access the management web pages.
-This allows separate networks to be maintained for Dante and maintenance and configuration purposes.
+In the Redundant mode two independent Ethernet connections can be used to implement the Redundant Dante network capability.
+In this mode the Model 5422's Primary Ethernet port will provide access to the management web menu pages.
+In the Primary Dante/Secondary Management mode, the Model 5422's Primary Ethernet port will be used by the network associated with Dante while the Secondary Ethernet port will be used to access the management web menu pages.
+This allows separate networks to be maintained, one for Dante and the other for maintenance and configuration purposes.